e-cagan/madlibs/README.md

 ## Security and Data Integrity

-- **CSRF Protection**: All forms and AJAX requests are secured with CSRF tokens to prevent cross-site request forgery attacks.
+- **CSRF Protection**: Forms and AJAX requests are secured with CSRF tokens to prevent cross-site request forgery attacks.

 - **Input Validation**: User inputs are validated both on the client and server sides to ensure data integrity and protect against malicious input.